vipulnaik/working-drafts/lesswrong/planning-for-coronavirus-impact.md

 Staying at home, and refraining from participating in social activities, is something that could get harder and harder as the time period gets longer.
-Some social activities are easy to forgo for a week, but harder to forgo for two months.
+Some social activities are easy to forgo for a week, but harder to forgo for three months.
 I expect that this could lead to people feeling depression, loneliness, and mental health issues, with the risks increasing the longer this continues.